July 11, 2018

 Identifying Funding Sources and Surmounting Challenges

 The incremental cost of the LNG trucks is significant, but the fleet found that up-front investments could be offset with local funding.
 "Even in times of budget cuts, there can be a business case for alternative fuels," Leech said.
 The City of Sacramento refuse fleet obtained funding from SMAQMD's Emergency Clean Air Transportation (SECAT) grant program, which helped to pay for the initial truck replacement.
 In 2008, the fleet financed the replacement of the remaining diesel refuse haulers.
 "We projected that the savings from reduced operating costs of the new LNG refuse trucks more than cover the annual finance payments on a five-year loan," Leech said.
 In addition, Leech implemented a tiered vehicle replacement plan to help manage the cost of vehicles.

 The city also procured funding from SMAQMD to build an LNG station to fuel the vehicles.
-The refuse fleet currently uses nearly 1 million gallons of fuel per year from its own LNG fueling site and a County of Sacramento site in nearby North Highlands.
-The California Energy Commission recently awarded the city a $600,000 grant to upgrade and expand its existing LNG fueling infrastructure.
+As of 2013, the refuse fleet used nearly 1 million gallons of fuel per year from its own LNG fueling site and a County of Sacramento site in nearby North Highlands.
 One essential step in the transition to LNG was to ensure that the fleet's facilities were equipped to handle the operation and maintenance of the vehicles.
-The city constructed a new LNG maintenance facility and then recently retrofitted an existing maintenance facility with the necessary methane detectors, alarms, and heating and ventilation equipment to keep up with the growing number of LNG vehicles.
+The city constructed a new LNG maintenance facility and then retrofitted an existing maintenance facility with the necessary methane detectors, alarms, and heating and ventilation equipment to keep up with the growing number of LNG vehicles.

 Cleaner Fuel Brings Benefits to Community